 Source: (Government of Lebanon 2019).

 According to the OECD Recommendation on Open Government, digital tools are a lever and opportunity to design and implement open government strategies and initiatives.
 Equally, the OECD Recommendation on Digital Government Strategies promotes “capturing the value of digital technologies for more open, participatory and innovative governments” (OECD 2019).
 In line with these Recommendations, Lebanon’s digital transformation strategy lists open government as a founding principle.
 Hence, a close co-ordination between a co-ordination mechanism on open government and the Ministerial Committee for Digital Economy and Digital Transformation as well as its sub-bodies would be recommendable.
-Lebanon could for example consider including a high level representative of the entity responsible for leading and coordinating the digital government policy (e.g. OMSAR or eventually the future Lebanese Digital Agency) in the open government committee, while having its decision also presented to or even approved by the Ministerial Committee.
+Lebanon could for example consider including a high-level representative of the entity responsible for leading and coordinating the digital government policy (e.g. OMSAR or eventually the future Lebanese Digital Agency) in the open government committee, while having its decision also presented to or even approved by the Ministerial Committee.

 The so far discussed Committees include however only various government stakeholders at central government level.
 As outlined above, it is also recommendable to set-up a co-ordination mechanism to engage other state actors, as Parliament and local administration, as well as actors from society, such as academia, civil society, media and the private sector.
 OMSAR has gained first experiences in engaging stakeholders in policy elaboration, having conducted an inclusive process for the elaboration of the national anti-corruption strategy (see Chapter 7) and for the elaboration of the access to information action plan.
 The relationship established with different actors, in particularly civil society, and the trust built could serve as an enabler to set-up a regular co-ordination mechanism with civil society actors.
 Furthermore, OMSAR can build on the Higher Education Committee assembling the most important Lebanese universities, which was set-up to provide input into the digital transformation policies and action plan, to involve academia in the open government agenda.
 In parallel, two other initiatives are underway to engage stakeholders in policy-making.
 These include the above-mentioned Public and Private Advisory Board to be created in relation to the digital transformation and a multi-stakeholder group to be created in the framework of Lebanon’s intention to join EITI.
 This platform is an EITI requirement and must include representatives from government, extractive companies and civil society.
 It will support Lebanon in meeting the standards and oversee the implementation of EITI commitments (Extractive Industries Transparency Initiative 2017).
 At the time of writing, civil society is electing its members for the group, in an independent manner and according to its own rules.
 To do so, several civil society organisations elaborated a Code of conduct, which sets the criteria for the election process (Lebanese Coalition for Good Governance in Extractive Industries 2018).